Dr. Lori Collins-Hall

 Sterling is a small college that thinks big and acts on its convictions.
-As the first and the leading voice for environmental stewardship in higher education, for nearly sixty years we have been studying, working, and building community in harmony with the natural world and Vermont’s working landscape.
+As the leading voice for ecological thinking and action, for nearly sixty years we have been studying, working, and building community in harmony with the natural world and Vermont’s working landscape.

-A college advisor once shared that when she advises students about applying, she wants them to know that while there are many colleges that “have” farms, Sterling, from her perspective, “is” a farm.
-Sterling is much more than its internationally known Sustainable Agriculture and Food Systems program, it is a college that looks at the world through the lens of environmental stewardship; but regardless of your academic focus, Sterling is a thoroughly authentic place.
+A college adviser once shared that when she advises students about applying, she wants them to know that while there are many colleges that have farms, Sterling College, from her perspective, is a farm.
+Sterling is much more than its internationally known Sustainable Agriculture and Food Systems program, it is a college that looks at the world through the lens of ecological thinking and action; but regardless of your academic focus, Sterling is a thoroughly authentic place.

 Sterling also strives to be an educational community in which people of all backgrounds and identities feel at home, where are our differences are embraced, and where individuals take responsibility for furthering the dignity of all.
 Our students come from a wide range of backgrounds and experiences and we are proud to offer a robust scholarship program.

 Among the other significant distinctions you will find at Sterling is our commitment to hard work.
-“Working Hands, Working Minds” is much more than a tagline; it describes who we are as a community.
-One of only eight federally recognized Work Colleges, 100% of our students have jobs on campus.
+“Working Hands, Working Minds” is much more than a historic motto; it describes who we are as a community.
+One of only nine federally recognized Work Colleges, 100% of our students have jobs on campus.

 We welcome you to learn more about this special place.
 In doing so, you will find something out about yourself as well.
 Sterling is not for everyone—perhaps no college is—but, this college is genuinely different.